frlwolf/nasa-flutter/README.md

+# DISCLAIMER

+_I didn't have the time to properly handle credentials within the 30-minute timebox and didn't want to temper with the result, so I kept it as it was, as much as it pains me to do so.
+I just added the DEMO_KEY in its place in the last commit, but the test commit is still in the commit three._

 # NASA APOD Flutter App

 A beautiful, offline-capable mobile application that displays NASA's Astronomy Picture of the Day (APOD) with advanced caching, search functionality, and detailed image viewing.